 Simple English definitions for legal terms

-Read a random definition: lying in wait
+Read a random definition: establishment

 An artificial watercourse is a man-made channel for water to flow through.
 It is usually created for a temporary purpose.
 However, if it is maintained for a long time, it may be considered a natural watercourse.
 A natural watercourse is a body of water that flows in a definite channel with bed and banks, and has its origin in the forces of nature.
 It includes rivers, creeks, springs, lakes, and marshes.
 Surface water, which flows intermittently and in an indefinite channel, is not considered a natural watercourse.